I'm TJ Cichecki, a designer and creative technologist living and working in our Nation's Capitol

 The future of Brand work.

-For the last two years I've been running real client work through AI workflows, not experimenting on the side.
-Fifteen years of brand strategy is what makes the difference.
-I know where these tools create genuine leverage and where they don't, and the gap between AI-assisted work that's good and work that's generic comes down to who's directing it.
+For the last two years I've been running real client work through AI workflows, not experimenting with them on the side.
+The 15 years of brand strategy behind that is what makes the difference.
+I've got a pretty good read now on where these tools actually create leverage versus where they just speed up generic output, and the determining factor is almost always who's directing them.

 Notes & thinking.